Our Social Psychology Ph.D. program encourages a good grounding in related areas of psychology and cognate

-In addition to meeting departmental requirements, our Social Psychology students are expected to gain substantial conceptual and empirical knowledge within social psychology, taking core courses designed to cover the field:
+In addition to meeting departmental requirements, our Social Psychology students are expected to gain substantial conceptual and empirical knowledge within social psychology, taking the following core courses designed to cover the field:

 - P820: Social Perception and Social Cognition